Purple Hairstreak (Favonius quercus)

 In one locality I happened to chance on an area of low shaded shrubbery alongside a dried up river bed in the heat of the afternoon and found I had disturbed a number of quercus that were presumably escaping the heat.
 In 2009 I chanced upon a low tree in which ten or more were resting in the shade in mid-morning, difficult to spot as they were so inactive.
 In September 2012, after a very dry summer, a number of quercus came down in the morning take moisture (and salts?) from the damp earth of a dried up river bed.

 However, as they spend most of their time in the canopy of Oak trees (Quercus pubescens, Q. petraea, Q. ilex) (the larval hostplant), any opportunity for photography is welcome.
 They feed on aphid secretions ("honeydew") and rarely take nectar from flowers or salts/moisture from the ground.
 In 2015 I tried the bait of diluted honey on low bushes to see if I could tempt them down, but no joy.
-A week later, cleaning the patio with bleach, one came down to taste the water that had been used to wash the bleach away!
+Despite it being ubiquitous, an opportunity for a passable photograph of a male still eludes me.

 The male has extensive purple on both upperside wings and the female has reduced purple patches, mainly in the basal area of the upf.
 The undersides of both sexes are very similar although H&R says that the unh marginal markings are more distinct in the female.
 It infrequently settles with wings open, which is a shame.
 Quercus is not dissimilar to the Spanish Purple Hairstreak (Laeosopis roboris) in this respect.